space-wizards/docs/src/en/space-station-14/round-flow/antagonists/contracts-and-rep.md

    - Black Fultons with a red horizontal strip.
 Shouldnt require linking to any sort of beacon, rather it deletes the item or crate thats been extracted.
    - It cannot extract humanoids or organic beings, dead or alive.
    - Is a medium sized item.
+   - The station should be able to recover items in the form of paying via cargo
 - Syndicate Sophont Fultons
    -  Black Fultons with a red horizontal strip.
 Shouldnt require linking to any sort of beacon, rather it deletes the humanoid or organic entity attached.
 Has a 1 minute timer unlike the standard 45 seconds, and makes loud beeping noises.
    -  If the person who is attached is awake, then they will not be able to move, but can free themselves with a 30 second do-after.
 Do-after can be cancelled with shoving.
    -  Cannot extract dead humanoids or organics
    -  Is a large item
+   -  The station should be able to recover players via paying them by cargo
+      - Returned players should have a 10%-25 chance to come back as antagonists.
+      - While not returned, players should be kept in a sort of syndicate prison with stuff todo.
 - Data Knife
    - A knife with similar damage levels to the cybersun pen.
 Should be blatently obvious it is ~~a titanfall reference~~ contraband.
    - Is a small item.